 From Bollywood to Hollywood, the Taj Mahal has been chosen as the most suitable location for many movies.
 Filmmakers of more than 300 movies have decided to get their cameras rolling in the Taj Mahal.

-The beginning was in 1941, when “Taj Mahal” hit the screens, starring actress Suraiya and actor Muhammad Naseem, who played Mumtaz Mahal and Shah Jahan, respectively.
+The beginning was in 1941, when “Taj Mahal” hit the screens.
+It starred actress Suraiya and actor Muhammad Naseem, who played Mumtaz Mahal and Shah Jahan, respectively.
 It was Suraiya’s acting debut.

 A brief part of “Slumdog Millionaire” was shot at the Taj Mahal, where Jamal becomes a tour guide.
 This British adaptation of the novel Q & A by Indian author Vikas Swarup was released in 2008.

 Starring Jackky Bhagnani and Neha Sharma, “Youngistaan” was one of the movies filmed at the Taj Mahal.
-The crew was able to shoot a song and a few scenes at the iconic palace.
+The crew could shoot a song and a few scenes at the iconic palace.

 In the movie “Aladdin”, the magnificent palace of the sultan was inspired by the Taj Mahal in India.